Lady in the Lake trial: Personal life of Gordon Park

 Park worked as a village primary school teacher, but was retired by the time he was prosecuted for the murder of his first wife, Carol.
 Park had two children by Carol, Jeremy and Rachael.
 Gordon and Carol also adopted their niece Vanessa when she was 18 months old after her mother, Christie (who was Carol's sister), was murdered by her boyfriend in 1969, aged 17.
 This was described as a "rare and appalling coincidence", but has been picked up on by the case for the defence since the trial.

 Park remarried twice after Carol was murdered.
 His second wife was named Catherine, and his third, to whom he remained married until his death, is named Jenny.
 Park met all of his wives through teaching, Carol was a teacher at Askam Village School when she was killed.
 When rejecting Park's request for appeal, Lord Justice Keene, Mr Justice Beatson and Mr Justice Macduff noted that both Gordon and Carol had had affairs in the year leading up to Carol's disappearance.

 Park's interests included sailing and climbing, which was relevant to the case due to the knots used to tie his wife's body.
-While in prison, Park spent time practising t'ai chi, taking a maths degree and keeping fit.
+While in prison, Park spent time practising tai chi, taking a maths degree and keeping fit.

 In an exclusive written interview with The Westmorland Gazette nine months into his sentence, Park talked of how he had struggled with prison, saying: "They [other inmates] may smoke incessantly, play loud music, the TV or video games, rifle your drawers, steal, lie etc. There is not a lot you can do about it...
 I watched a guy "chasing the dragon".
 It frightened me to death.
 I had never seen that before."
 He refused to answer detailed questions about the trial or case, but protested his innocence, saying "If I knew who killed my wife, how, where, why, then I would have said so.
 I did not know then.
 I do not know now."